hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/152_what_have_i_learnt.md

 with such a Guru, then comes realisation of God — then god-vision becomes easy of attainment.

-After initiation there should be in the aspirant after Truth, Abhyâsa or earnest and repeated attempt at practical application of the Truth by prescribed means of constant meditation upon the Chosen Ideal.
+After initiation there should be in the aspirant after Truth, Abhyāsa or earnest and repeated attempt at practical application of the Truth by prescribed means of constant meditation upon the Chosen Ideal.
 Even if you have a burning thirst for God, or have gained the Guru, unless you